Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 One tool I find important to have around for maintaining and flushing my black water tank is a hand held wand that allows me to hold my toilet open and spray water into the tank as I rotate it to break away any material that may be lodged in corners or near the drain.
 In my 5th wheel, I have a faucet in my bathroom sink that is threaded to accommodate a standard garden hose that fits my sprayer, so I have a small three feet piece of hose that I use specifically for this task.
 When not in use, I keep that hose and some other black and gray water tools in their own five gallon storage bucket that I shared with you folks in a previous article about the importance of five gallon buckets and how to best organize your RV.

-- Clear adapter allows to see when tank is fully rinsed
+- Transparent Design: The clear adapter lets you see when your system is fully rinsed

 When I do clean or flush my black water system, I prefer to use an add-on clear sewer hose extension that allows me to determine the clarity of the discharge.
 Once I see that the water flowing through the extension is clear and appears as clean as the water going into the system then I know that my black tank is adequately cleaned.